 It is hard for me to come in during your service hours.
 Are Special Collections books ever allowed to circulate?

 See our circulation policy.
 In some cases, we do loan books on a short-term basis.
 We will only circulate titles that could be replaced (at your expense) if lost or damaged.

 There are things in Special Collections I want to consult, but I simply can't come in during the hours you're open.
 What do I do?

 Talk to us.
 While we do have to meet many obligations with limited resources, we want very much to make the collections accessible.
 With advance planning, we can sometimes be here for you during the evening or on the weekend.
-Sometimes, too, we can leave print materials at the south circulation desk for your use within the building during hours we are closed.
+Sometimes, too, we can leave print materials at the Service Desk for your use within the building during hours we are closed.

 How do I contact you by email?

 We have an email account (firstname.lastname@example.org) that is monitored Monday through Friday, and we acknowledge and respond to queries as quickly as we are able.
 You are welcome to contact staff members individually, but since not everyone is available all the time, you are likely to receive a faster answer by way of email@example.com.

 Do you have imaging services?
 I would like to get copies of photographs, photographs of text materials, or digital scans of images or text.
 How can I order these?